describo/describo.github.io/src/docs/component/usage-and-configuration.md

 -   `enable-url-markup`: true : false: `(default: true)`: When describo detects that a string is a URL, it will store an entity of type URL in the crate.
 If you would rather just have these as strings, set this to false (note that the URL primitive still outputs a URL entity)
+-   `enable-entity-timestamps`: true : false: `(default: false)`: enable / disable timestamping entities on change.
+If enabled, the component will manage `hasCreationDate` and `hasModificationDate` properties on the entities as the data is changed.
 -   `purge-unlinked-entities`: true : false: `(default: true)`: purge unlinked entities from the crate before emitting the crate for saving
 -   `readonly`: true | false: `(default: false)` : if set to true all of the controls to edit that